columbiaspace/columbiaspace.org/README.md

 	in terminal and browse to `http://localhost:4000`.
 When the server boots up, you should see the columbiaspace.org website.
 Any changes you make to the source files will be automatically updated on this server.

+If you need to update your packages according to the Gemfile, just run `bundle` (e.g. somebody else updates packages in the Gemfile and you need to get that same version, without messing with updating other packages).

 ## Troubleshooting Tips

 *menu order is determined by the HTML file names within the corresponding folder